nikkhilmaurya/ETH-Proof-Beginner-Project/README.md

 }
 ```

-To compile the code,
-1. Go to the 'Solidity Compiler' tab on the left.
-2. Set the Compiler to 0.8.18 or a compatible version, and click Compile
+Compile the code.
 Once compiled,

 1. Go to the 'Deploy & Run Transactions' tab on the left.
 2. click Deploy.

-After deploying, you can interact with the contract.
+After deploying, we can interact with the contract.

 ## Authors